How to exercise for fibromyalgia

 - Start with 2 short workouts a week, see how it feels, and then build from there.

 Regardless of what type program you follow, you should choose your intensity level based on what feels good to your body.
 This might mean stopping before you’re tired, seeing how you feel the next day, and then adding a little more the next time.

 In the case of fibromyalgia, everyone’s body will react differently to new exercise.
 Give yourself permission to try different things, so you can find the best “dose” and mix of exercise that works best for you.

 If everything hurts, exercise can be daunting, so you may want to consider restorative work, such as somatic movement, gentle stretching, breath work, or foam rolling alongside exercise.
 Oftentimes, these simple techniques can be used to manage and reduce pain symptoms, which will make exercise more accessible and enjoyable!

 A self-care program can be used as a precursor to exercise or can be introduced in conjunction with a new exercise program.
 I find it can be a nice thing to do as a warm-up or cool down to a Pilates, weights or walking program.
 It’s also something that can be done on recovery days.

 Some examples of how you can incorporate self-care into your day include:

-– Doing a 15 minute restorative yoga sequence or foam rolling after a Pilates or bodyweight workout.
+- Doing a 15 minute restorative yoga sequence or foam rolling before or after your workout.

-Remember, this is just the beginning of your journey.
-I’ve worked with many clients who’ve had years of pain, but have experienced a remarkable decrease in symptoms by slowly, but consistently adding more movement to their week.
+I’ve worked with many clients who’ve had years of pain, but have experienced a remarkable decrease in symptoms by slowly, but consistently adding more movement over several weeks and months.